-The Swedish Agency for Marine and Water Management has bilateral environmental and climate cooperation with six countries.
-We are currently focusing on Brazil, Russia, China, South Africa, USA and Viet Nam.
-The cooperation also includes countries from the Western Indian Ocean.
+The Swedish Agency for Marine and Water Management has ongoing bilateral environmental and climate cooperation with Brazil, China, Indonesia, South Africa, USA and countries in the Western Indian Ocean region.

 Environmental problems are transboundary, and in order for Sweden to achieve several of its environmental goals and international commitments, cooperation between countries becomes necessary.
 The bilateral cooperation focuses on exchange of knowledge and experiences for mutual learning to achieve sustainable aquatic ecosystems.

 The bilateral cooperation is a part of Sweden’s environmental politics and occurs within the framework of Swedish government’s policy for global development.